ambercouch/ac-testimonial-posts/readme.txt

 == Screenshots ==

-1. Add the code to any content area that accepts shortcode.
+1. Add the short code to any content area that accepts shortcode.

 == Upgrade Notice ==